Willen17/chatroom/README.md

 # Chatroom - with Socket.io & React Typescript

 This is our very first chat app, Chirp, that we created for users to gather and chat with others in real time.
-In this app, user can create his/her own chatroom with a customised title or join an existing room.
+In this app, user can not only create his/her own chatroom with a customised title or join an existing room, but also send private messages (DM) to other online users.

 This project is created with React TS in frontend and Socket.io and nodeJS in backend.